| The

 approach.
 Consistently in the Bible, prayer and faith changed

 lives.
 Why should I be any different?
+Do

 you know that until then, I had never asked God to heal me.